JOELLE RÉ ARP-DUNHAM

 • Designed one of the first in the country higher education courses in Consent and Intimacy, adapting and creating extensive class materials and exercises.

-• Serve as Consent & Staged Intimacy consultant and Choreographer for Kansas State Theatre classes and productions.
+• Serve as Consent & Staged Intimacy consultant and Choreographer for Kansas State Theatre and Berry College.

 • Developed new exercises to scaffold Consent and Staged Intimacy Practices for undergraduate and/or less experienced actors, then shared this practical teaching research and resources with other theatre educators at ATHE (Association for Theatre in Higher Education).